H. P. Lovecraft: Education and financial decline

 By 1900, Whipple's various business concerns were suffering a downturn, which resulted in the slow erosion of his family's wealth.
 He was forced to let his family's hired servants go, leaving Lovecraft, Whipple, and Susie, being the only unmarried sister, alone in the family home.
 In the spring of 1904, Whipple's largest business venture suffered a catastrophic failure.
 Within months, he died at age 70 due to a stroke.
-After Whipple's death, Susie was unable to financially support the upkeep of the expansive family home on what remained of the Phillips' estate.
+After Whipple's death, Susie was unable to financially support the upkeep of the expansive family home on what remained of the Phillips estate.
 Later that year, she was forced to move to a small duplex with her son.

 Lovecraft called this time one of the darkest of his life, remarking in a 1934 letter that he saw no point in living anymore; he considered the possibility of committing suicide.
 His scientific curiosity and desire to know more about the world prevented him from doing so.
 In fall 1904, he entered high school.
 Much like his earlier school years, Lovecraft was periodically removed from school for long periods for what he termed "near breakdowns".
 He did say, though, that while having some conflicts with teachers, he enjoyed high school, becoming close with a small circle of friends.
 Lovecraft also performed well academically, excelling in particular at chemistry and physics.
 Aside from a pause in 1904, he also resumed publishing the Rhode Island Journal of Astronomy as well as starting the Scientific Gazette, which dealt mostly with chemistry.
-It was also during this period that Lovecraft produced the first of the fictional works that he would later be known for, namely "The Beast in the Cave" and "The Alchemist".
+It was also during this period that Lovecraft produced the first of the fictional works that he was later known for, namely "The Beast in the Cave" and "The Alchemist".